Anne Rice: San Francisco and Berkeley

 Graduating from Richardson High in 1959, Rice completed her first year at Texas Woman's University in Denton and transferred to North Texas State College for her second year.
 She dropped out when she ran out of money and was unable to find employment.
 Soon after, she moved to San Francisco and stayed with the family of a friend until she found work as an insurance claims processor.
 She persuaded her former roommate from Texas Woman's University, Ginny Mathis, to join her, and they found an apartment in the Haight-Ashbury district.
 Mathis acquired a job at the same insurance company as Rice.
 Soon after, they began taking night courses at University of San Francisco, an all-male Jesuit school that allowed women to take classes at night.
 For Easter vacation Anne returned home to Texas, rekindling her relationship with Stan Rice.
-After her return to San Francisco, Stan Rice came for a week-long visit during summer break.
+After her return to San Francisco, Stan Rice came for a week-long visit during the summer break.
 He returned to Texas, Rice moved back in with the Percys, and Mathis left San Francisco in August to enroll in a nursing program in Oklahoma.
 Some time later, Anne received a special delivery letter from Stan Rice asking her to marry him.
 They married on October 14, 1961, in Denton, Texas, soon after she turned twenty years old, and when he was just weeks from his nineteenth birthday.

 The Rices moved back to San Francisco in 1962, experiencing the birth of the hippie movement firsthand as they lived in the Haight-Ashbury district, Berkeley, and later the Castro District.
-"I'm a totally conservative person," she later told The New York Times, "In the middle of Haight-Ashbury in the 1960s, I was typing away while everybody was dropping acid and smoking grass.
+"I'm a totally conservative person", she later told The New York Times: "In the middle of Haight-Ashbury in the 1960s, I was typing away while everybody was dropping acid and smoking grass.
 I was known as my own square."
 Rice attended San Francisco State University and obtained a B.A. in political science in 1964.
 Their daughter Michele, later nicknamed "Mouse", was born to the couple on September 21, 1966, and Rice later interrupted her graduate studies at SFSU to become a PhD candidate at the University of California, Berkeley.
 She soon became disenchanted with the emphasis on literary criticism and the language requirements.
-In Rice's words, "I wanted to be a writer, not a literature student."
+In her words: "I wanted to be a writer, not a literature student."

 Rice returned to San Francisco State in 1970 to finish her studies in creative writing and graduated with an M.A. in 1972.
 Stan Rice became an instructor at San Francisco State shortly after receiving his own M.A. in creative writing from the institution, and later chaired the creative writing department before retiring in 1988.
 Her daughter was diagnosed with acute granulocytic leukemia in 1970, while Rice was still in the graduate program.
-Rice later described having a prophetic dream—months before Michele became ill—that her daughter was dying from "something wrong with her blood."
+Rice later described having a prophetic dream—months before Michele became ill—that her daughter was dying from "something wrong with her blood".
 Michele died in 1972, shortly before she would have turned six.